emreyvz/selenium-page-object-pattern/README.md

-# Selenium Web Automation
+# Selenium Web Automation with Page Object Pattern

-A basic unit test created with the Page Object Pattern.
+A basic web test that created with the Page Object Pattern.
 To start test build & run mainTest.java file.

 ## Dependencies & Tools